-- a single lump-sum payment - installments over a period of not more than your assumed life expectancy (or the assumed life expectancies of you and your beneficiary) - an annuity contract that the Vendor provides or purchases with your vested account balance - ad-hoc distributions.
+• a single lump-sum payment

+- installments over a period of not more than your assumed life expectancy (or the assumed life expectancies of you and your beneficiary) - an annuity contract that the Vendor provides or purchases with your vested account balance - ad-hoc distributions.
 You may request a distribution of some or all of your Plan accounts, at any time following your termination of employment, subject to any reasonable limits regarding timing and amounts as the Plan Administrator or your investment arrangements may impose.

 Required beginning date.
 There are rules that require that certain minimum distributions be made from the Plan.
-Distributions are required to begin not later than the April 1st following the end of the year in which you reach age 70 1/2 (if you were born before July 1,

-1949) or age 72 (if you were born after June 30, 1949) or terminate employment, whichever is later.
+Distributions are required to begin not later than the April 1st following the end of the year in which you reach age 70 1/2 or terminate employment, whichever is later.
 You should see the Plan Administrator if you think you might be affected by these rules.